KonuTech/llm-zoomcamp-capstone-01/README.md

 Answer: God of War: Ragnarok delivers a captivating narrative and stunning visuals, contributing to an immersive gameplay experience.
 Most reviews highlight that while the performance is generally strong, there are occasional frame drops, especially during intense sequences.
 However, the overall quality of the game, including its engaging story and character development, suggests that it remains worth the price for many players, despite these minor performance issues.
 ?
-How would you rate this response? +1 (Positive) Feedback sent.
-Status code: 200
+How would you rate this response? +1 (Positive)
-?
-Do you want to continue?
-Yes
 ```
 ```
 ?
 Enter your question: Is God of War launching with controller?
 ?
 Enter game title: God of War: Ragnarok